Dying Matters - What can you do to help your loved ones

 Each day, there are people who can no longer make decisions by themselves due to mental incapacity such as dementia.
 To date there are 850,000 people in the UK diagnosed with dementia, set to rise to over 1 million by 2025 and one person is diagnosed every three minutes.
 With this in mind, it pays to have a Power of Attorney (POA) in place as it allow you to appoint someone to make decisions for you should you become unable to do so.
-You can find out more about Power of Attorney here or read our guide for choosing who to appoint as your Power of Attorney here.
+You can read our guide for choosing who to appoint as your Power of Attorney here.

 Organ donor registration

 With the UK having one of the lowest rates of organ donation consent in the whole of Europe, the UK strategy ‘Taking Organ Transplantation to 2020’ was introduced to bring organ donation consent up to 80% by 2020.
 However, despite their best efforts, in the last four years, the donation consent has only risen a mere 5% from 57%to 62% meaning almost 40% of families asked, did not agree to donate their loved ones organs.

 However, if you did want to donate your organs – and your family were aware – figures have shown that more than 90% of families would agree to donation.
 If you would like to be an organ donor, make sure your wishes are known or register to become a donor here.